alec-loftus/Peptide_Folding_Classifier/README.md

 The necessary packages are listed in the 'requirements.txt' file and can be installed together by calling that file with your installer tool.
 Otherwise each tool can also be installed individually/manually.
 1. First, either install locally or create a python virtual environment or conda environment
-  a.
-To create a python virtual environemnt in linux/unix (nice way to manage project dependencies versions without mixing with other project dependencies versions)
+  - To create a python virtual environemnt in linux/unix (nice way to manage project dependencies versions without mixing with other project dependencies versions)
     - ensure you have python3-venv, and if not install with the following command: **apt-get install python3-venv**
     - create a virtual environment: **python3 -m venv [name of environemnt]**
     - activate the viritual environment: **source venv/bin/activate**